Kaltsoon/github-classroom-plagiarism-checker/README.md

 The setup is done as follows:

 1. Install [GitHub CLI](https://cli.github.com/) and authenticate it using the `gh auth login` command.
-2. Download the JAR of [JPlag](https://github.com/jplag/JPlag) from the [latest release](https://github.com/jplag/JPlag/releases/tag/v6.2.0) and place it to the `data/jplag/jplag.jar` file.
-3. Run `npm install` to install the dependencies.
+2. Run `npm install` to install the dependencies.

 ## Usage